-Turkish police detain 12, including academics, in rights activist probe: media
+Turkish police detain 12 in probe of rights activist: media

 Anadolu said on Friday that prosecutors issued an order for the arrest of 188 people, including 100 former air force personnel, over links to Gulen’s network.
 So far 86 suspects have been detained in the operation.

-Additional reporting by Can Sezer; Writing by Daren Butler; Editing by David Dolan and Dominic Evans
+Additional reporting by Can Sezer; Writing by Daren Butler; Editing by Dominic Evans and Andrew Roche